AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/016-dinner-with-benji.md

 "I don't know anyone I'd trust more!"
 I said emphatically.
 He was the only person I truly trusted anymore.
 I didn't even trust my pretty boy this much.

 We sat in silence while we watched the movie and about an hour in Benji asked, "Did you ditch your phone?
-I expected your lover boy to
+I expected your lover boy to keep pinging you.
+It'd gotten worse the last few days."

+I shrugged.
+"It's on the nightstand where it always is."
+I said and looked over and then realized it wasn't there.
+I had a momentary panic attack until I remembered I'd left it on the bed.
+I nodded in the direction of the bed, "It's under the comforter I guess.
+You covered it up."

+Benji flipped it back
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjA0NTA0NDIsLTIwNjA1MDk4OTldfQ
+eyJoaXN0b3J5IjpbLTE4OTI1Nzg5OTgsLTIwNjA1MDk4OTldfQ
 ==
 -->